medidbella/Advent_of_Code/README.md

 # Advent of Code

 ## Overview
-This repository contains solutions to the - [Advent of Code](https://adventofcode.com/) challenges.
+This repository contains solutions to the [Advent of Code](https://adventofcode.com/) challenges.

-## about Advent of Code
+## About Advent of Code
 Advent of Code is an annual set of Christmas-themed computer programming challenges that follow an advent calendar.
 Each day of the Advent of Code has a new puzzle that you can solve using any programming language you like.